kelsi2/react_udemuy/expensify-app/README.md

 - Git add: Add files to staging area
 - Git commit: Creates new commit with files from staging area
 - Git log: View recent commits

+## Deployment

+- Since this is a nested folder inside a repo (package.json is not at the top level) need to use a different command to run the build: `git subtree push --prefix expensify-app heroku master`